prashantjagtap2909/prashantjagtap2909/README.md

  - 🌱 I’m currently learning **DSA with c++ and full stack web development**

  - 💬 Ask me about **DSA**
- - 💻 Solved 500+ questions on coding platforms.
+ - 💻 Solved 500+ questions on coding platforms
+ - 5 ⭐ on HackerRank
+ - 3 ⭐ on CodeChef

 <br><br>